The Surprising Reasons Different Generations Are Stressed About Money

 Across the globe, women are struggling with what’s known as the gender retirement gap — the gap in retirement preparedness between male and female employees.

 To help female employees prepare for retirement and increase their financial security, consider offering a match contribution program.
 For every dollar that an employee saves into their retirement account, employers match (or contribute the same amount).
-Over time, match programs can help women employees accelerate their retirement savings and build long-term financial security, regardless of where they are in their careers.
+Over time, match programs help female employees accelerate their retirement savings and build long-term financial security.

 Caregiving benefits can help women employees fulfill both professional & personal duties